 A royalty is payable calculated at 2% of the market value of minerals f.o.b. less the cost of smelting, refining and insurance, handling, and transport from the mining area to the point of export or delivery within Zambia.
-Royalty payments may be deferred if the cash operating margin of a holder of a Large Scale Mining Licence falls below zero.
+Royalty payments may be deferred if the cash operating margin of a holder of a Large Scale Mining License falls below zero.

 Exporters of copper and cobalt are levied 35% of taxable income whereas other mineral and ‘non-traditional’ commodities (i.e. excluding copper and cobalt) attract a levy of 15%.
 Companies listed on the Lusaka Stock Exchange are levied at 30% of taxable income.
+You might be interested to read something about Zambia Mining Website.

 Relief from Income Tax